vtexdocs/dev-portal-content/docs/guides/Integration Guides/api-guides/setting-up-dkim-for-transactional-emails.md

 This article explains how to use the Message Center API to generate DKIM keys that can be stored in your DNS provider, so that all transactional emails sent by VTEX can be recognized as legitimate.

-> 📘
->
-> These instructions only apply if the [sender](https://help.vtex.com/en/tracks/transactional-emails--6IkJwttMw5T84mlY9RifRP/42LVaxtFb2VHX9xTZU58qC) is set up using VTEX mail servers.
+> ℹ️ These instructions only apply if the [sender](https://help.vtex.com/en/tracks/transactional-emails--6IkJwttMw5T84mlY9RifRP/42LVaxtFb2VHX9xTZU58qC) is set up using VTEX mail servers.
 If you are using your own SMTP provider, you need to configure DKIM in your mail server.

 ## DKIM endpoint